 The present research report has looked into the correlation between male infertility and the fluoride level in water, the occurrence of dental and skeletal fluorosis, [the volume and quality of] semen and the amount of fluoride contained therein.
 Results have shown that fluoride might be a leading cause of male infertility in regions with endemic fluorosis.

-Developmental toxicity of sodium fluoride measured during multiple generations
+Developmental toxicity of sodium fluoride in rats.

 Reversible fluoride induced fertility impairment in male mice